*Updated March 10, 2021*

 The Doctoral Writing Assessment is a requirement for all doctoral students who start at Walden University for the academic year 2017 or later.
 It is also a requirement for doctoral students who change programs or readmit to programs prior to the proposal stage.
 Completing the DRWA course provides you with the opportunity to waive out of one or both graduate writing courses named above.

-The writing assessment begins with a free, university required, 4-week course that you are automatically registered for, alongside program courses, at the beginning of your program.
+The writing assessment begins with a free, university required course in which you are automatically registered alongside program courses at the beginning of your program.
 In this short, free course, doctoral students submit an essay responding to an academic prompt in the DRWA Doctoral Writing Assessment classroom.
 Students have the first two weeks to draft, revise, and submit their essay.
 Essays are due in the DRWA classroom assignment dropbox by Day 7 of Week 2.

 Over 13,000 students have completed the DRWA assessment course since late 2016.